a2bondar/UWaterlooDriver/README.md

 Changelog:
 ----------
+v0.8 - Updated testing suite for /courses/ to use new methods.
 v0.7 - Added support for /blogs/ endpoint, small changes to code base for consistency.
 v0.6 - Full support for all /wireless/, /api/, /server/, /directory/ endpoints.
 v0.5 - Full support for all /poi/, /transit/, and /parking/ endpoints.